qbecky/sgi_igl/README.md

 ## About

-This repository is a lighter version of the code for [Inverse Geometric Locomotion](https://go.epfl.ch/igl/), trimmed for the needs of the summer school project "Motion Planning for Broken Snake Robots".
+This repository is a lighter version of the code for [Inverse Geometric Locomotion](https://go.epfl.ch/igl/), trimmed for the needs of the summer school project "Motion Planning for Broken Snake Robots" proposed for the [Summer Geometry Initiative 2025](https://summergeometry.org/sgi2025/) (SGI 2025).

 ## Code Structure